 When Lizzie Bennett thinks D’arcy is an arrogant ‘douchebag’ in Austen’s Pride and Prejudice (1813), for example.
 She is offended when he refers to her in unflattering terms at a dance.
 Every repeat encounter after this event is rising action in the sense that there is suspense for the reader about how further interactions will turn out, given their conflict-sowing start.

 In a romantic character arc, you could build rising action out of motives and desires linked to, for example:

 - Competition: A character wants the love interest all to themselves – yet a third person (the classic ‘love triangle’ conflict) enters the scene, sparking conflict

 - Separation: Your characters already want to be together.
 Yet what if they’re driven apart by forces – interfering family; war – beyond their control?
-(Nicholas Sparks uses both of these rising action sources in his novel The Notebook) How could separation yield more rising action?
+(Nicholas Sparks uses both of these as sources of escalating action in his novel The Notebook).

 2. Raise the stakes